notqmail/notqmail/THOUGHTS.md

 is ASCII; and that all pointers are interchangeable.
 Do I care?

-The bat book justifies sendmail's insane line-splitting mechanism by pointing out that it might be useful for ``a 40-character braille print-driving program.''
+The bat book justifies sendmail's insane line-splitting mechanism by pointing out that it might be useful for "a 40-character braille print-driving program."
 C'mon, guys, is that your best excuse?

 qmail's mascot is a dolphin.